firebase/firebaseui-web/evals/integration-helper/README.md

 Local eval harness for `.agents/skills/integration-helper`.

-The harness runs every eval case in three variants:
+The harness runs every eval case in two variants:

 - `with_skill`: copies the integration-helper skill into an isolated scratch app.
 - `without_skill`: runs the same task with no project skill in the scratch app.
-- `docs_dump`: runs without the skill, but prepends the consumer docs to the prompt.

 Each run records runner transcripts, timing, deterministic grades, optional LLM judge grades, per-run manifests, and an aggregate benchmark.
 Token and tool telemetry are captured when the selected runner exposes them.